 One of the key functions of vitamin D is keeping your immune system healthy and strong.
 Research shows that Vitamin D deficiency is associated with increased susceptibility to infection [R].

-In what I call a Mega-Study nearly 19,000 participants showed that individuals with lower vitamin d levels were likely to report an upper respiratory tract infection than those with sufficient levels even after adjusting for variables including season, age, gender, body mass and race [R].
+In what I call a Mega-Study nearly 19,000 participants showed that individuals with lower vitamin D levels were more likely to report an upper respiratory tract infection than those with sufficient levels even after adjusting for variables including season, age, gender, body mass, and race [R].

 RELATED ARTICLE The 5 Best Vitamins To Build A Stronger Immune System

 90% of our vitamin D comes from our skin's exposure to the sun.
-However, during the fall and winter months, the sun's ultraviolet light is not strong enough to synthesize the amounts of vitamin d that we need.
-For those living in colder climates are not able to synthesize adequate levels of vitamin d from the sun supplementing with Vitamin D is crucial especially during the winter months to keep your immune system healthy and strong.
+However, during the fall and winter months, the sun's ultraviolet light is not strong enough to synthesize the amounts of vitamin D that we need.
+For those living in colder climates who are not able to synthesize adequate levels of vitamin D from the sun supplementing with Vitamin D is crucial especially during the winter months to keep your immune system healthy and strong.

 RELATED ARTICLE Do I Need Vitamin D3?